ameshkin/uswds-external-link/README.md

 To change the color of the icon, you can add the `svg-alt` class to the link and then change the stroke color in css.

+You should always include the `stroke-color` class for the stroke width.
+The color can be set using the options or overridden using css.
 ```scss

 .svg-icon {
   padding: 0 3px;
   width: 10px;